ajhynes7/scikit-spatial/README.rst

 >>> line_a.intersect_line(line_b)
 Traceback (most recent call last):
 ...
-dpcontracts.PreconditionError: The lines must not be parallel.
+ValueError: The lines must not be parallel.

 Intersection